GChuf/RCWM/README.md

 # Installation

-To install the tools: download the zip file, unzip it and run the install.cmd script - after that, you'll only need the two most famous keys: Y and N.
+To install the tools: download the zip file, unzip it and run the install.cmd script inside the "files" folder - after that, you'll only need the two most famous keys: Y and N.
 If you don't have the administrator privileges on your Windows OS, I'm afraid you won't see much magic.